srujangit123/WeatherApp/README.md

 # WeatherApp

-This is a web App to get the weather and it's description of user desired location.
+This is a web App to get the weather and the description of user desired location.

  ### How to use